 The Outreach Team will coordinate with BPU staff as it develops these plans and tools.

 Delivery

 The Team

-The Outreach Team is comprised of an Outreach Manager, Account Managers, and an Administrative Coordinator.
-In FY22, the Account Managers are specialized into roles of Community Organizers, Program Account Managers, and a Trade Ally Manager.
+The Outreach Team is comprised of an Outreach Manager, an Administrative Coordinator, Account Managers ("AMs"), and a Trade Ally Manager.
 This Team collaborates closely with BPU staff, and the market sectors identified above.